Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 ###### Wireframes

-These wireframes are made from an extension in google docs, wireframePro.
+My [wireframes](wireframes/wireframe-ms4(1).png, wireframe-ms4.png) are made from an extension in google docs, wireframePro.

 ## Existing Features